 In recognition of those new and additional responsibilities, adjustment with each promotion in rank, the College awards a base salary adjustment with each promotion in rank.
 Such adjustments become effective in the fiscal year immediately following the award of promotion by the Tennessee Board of Regents, unless otherwise stipulated by the Chancellor or the Board.
-As stipulated in SOUTHWEST Policy No. 5:01:00:02/32, the amount of the base salary adjustment that one receives is contingent upon the rank to which one has been promoted as follows:
+As stipulated in SOUTHWEST Policy No. 5:01:00:02/32, the amount of the base salary adjustment is contingent upon the rank to which one has been promoted.